CaptainCrouton89/cards/data/3-Legged Kitty.md

 1. They become "**the Cat**" for this round
 2. **ALL** cards that were bid (from all players) are collected into a central pile called "**the kitty**"
 3. _In our example: Alice's 2 cards + Bob's 3 cards + Carol's 3 cards = 8 cards in the kitty_
-4. The last bid determines the type of hand:
+4. The winning bid determines how the hand will be played:
-   - If the last bid was **null** or **no trump** → the hand is a no trump hand
+   - If the winning bid was **null** or **no trump** → the hand is played with no trump suit
-   - If the last bid was a **suit** → that suit is trump for the rest of the hand
+   - If the winning bid was a **suit** → that suit is trump for the hand

 ## Phase 2: Card Exchange

 This phase happens in a specific order, giving each player a chance to rebuild their hand to exactly 10 cards.

 **1. The Cat** picks up the kitty and adds it to their hand.
-They select 10 cards to keep, putting the rest back in to the center, face up.
+They select 10 cards to keep, putting the rest back in the center, face up.
 This becomes **the stray**.

-**2. Starting to the Cat's left**, the player chooses cards from the stray to add to their hand to bring it back up to 10. _(Note: they do not add all of them and choose 10—they can only draw.)_
+**2. Starting to the Cat's left**, the player chooses cards from the stray to add to their hand to bring it back up to 10. _(Note: they do not add all of them and choose 10—they can only draw enough to reach 10 cards.)_

 **3. The last player** adds the remaining cards to their hand, bringing them up to 10.